Medical Artist Joanna Culley

 This follows an announcement by The Academy for Healthcare Science (AHCS) and the Committee for the Accreditation of Medical Illustration Practitioners (CAMIP) that endorsement has been received from the Professional Standards Authority for Health and Social Care (PSA) to extend the AHCS Accredited Register to include Medical Illustrators.

 This is a very positive outcome as both patients and customers that we serve who can be assured of continued professional development, monitoring, auditing, and the very highest standards of training and professionalism regarding the supply of medical visuals.

 Medical Art Ph.D.
 Surrey University

-To continue higher education Joanna stared her Ph.D. in October 2017 at Surrey University and will be using her skills as a medical artist skills to research neglected tropical diseases (tropical ulcers) such as the Buruli ulcer, Yaws disease, cutaneous tuberculosis and Leishmaniosis.
+To continue higher education Joanna started a Ph.D. in October 2017 at Surrey University and will be using her skills as a medical artist skills to research neglected tropical diseases (tropical ulcers) such as the Buruli ulcer, Yaws disease, cutaneous tuberculosis and Leishmaniasis.
 These are diseases that currently are poorly documented, therefore, as part of the research Joanna will be producing various scientific and medical illustrations of the ulcers.

-It is intended that the illustrations of the Buruli ulcer especially, will be used by the care workers in the clinics in Ghana to help in the better diagnosis of the Buruli ulcer.
+It is intended that the illustrations of the Buruli ulcer especially, will be used as patient education tools by the care workers in the clinics in Ghana, to help them better diagnose the ulcers.
 Currently the health workers only have access to grainy and poor quality photos of the ulcers and consequently they can get misdiagnosed.
-The scientific approach to drawing each of the ulcers will ensure that each ulcer has its key features defined and that the visuals become part of an improved set of diagnostic tools.
-The expected date to complete the Ph.D. will be 6 years as its being completed part time so that Joanna can also run her medical illustration business.
+The scientific approach to drawing each of the ulcers will be to ensure that each ulcer has its key features defined and that the visuals become part of an improved set of diagnostic tools.
+The expected date to complete the Ph.D. will be 6 years as its being completed part time so that Joanna can still run her medical illustration business.